lorenzsp/testGRwEMRIs/README.md

 # Repository Description

 This repository provides the code and data analysis tools to reproduce the results of the paper [Probing fundamental physics with Extreme Mass Ratio Inspirals: a full Bayesian inference for scalar charge](https://arxiv.org/abs/2406.07607).
 To reproduce the paper's results, you need to install the `FastEMRIWaveform` package, as well as `Eryn` and `LISAanalysistools`, which can be installed using `python setup.py install`.
+Please cite this [paper](https://arxiv.org/abs/2406.07607) if you use the codes provided in this repository.

 ## Markov Chain Monte Carlo (MCMC) Analysis